Elizabeth Jaquelin Ambler Brent Carrington

-Elizabeth Jaquelin Ambler Brent Carrington also known as Betsy Ambler Carrington (March 11, 1765–February 15, 1842) founded the Female Humane Association in Richmond, Virginia.
-It is now known as the Memorial Foundation for Children.
+Elizabeth Jaquelin Ambler Brent Carrington also known as Betsy Ambler Carrington (March 11, 1765 – February 15, 1842) founded the Female Humane Association (now known as the Memorial Foundation for Children) in Richmond, Virginia.
 Believed to be the first of its kind in Virginia, the organization provided safety and shelter to destitute girls and kept them from a life of poverty and the possibility of becoming prostitutes to survive.

 She corresponded with friends and family over the course of her life and her letters and papers are held at the Library of Congress, Mount Vernon, Colonial Williamsburg Foundation, and the University of Virginia.
 In them, she describes her life as a child, her short-lived marriage to William Brent, who died suddenly months after their marriage, and her second husband Edward Carrington.
 She corresponded with and wrote about Chief Justice John Marshall, George and Martha Washington, her sisters, and other friends and relatives.

 Early life

 Elizabeth Jaquelin "Betsy" Ambler, the daughter of Rebecca Burwell Ambler and Jaquelin Ambler, was born in Yorktown, Virginia, on March 11, 1765.
 Her father, uncles and grandfather were prosperous merchants, though all but her father had died by 1769.
 During the American Revolutionary War, her family moved away from their homes, warehouses and plantations in what became strategic port areas to avoid the conflict.
 Nonetheless her father returned to serve on the state's Naval Board and later on the Council of State in Richmond.
 He moved his family there and in 1782 he became state treasurer.
 During the war, the Amblers downsized from a mansion to a small frame house in Richmond, a small town at that time.
 Rebecca Burwell had been Thomas Jefferson's sweetheart.
 She turned him down to marry Jaquelin Ambler.

 The Amblers had eight children.
-Four daughters survived childhood, Elizabeth, Mary (Polly), Ann (Nancy), and Lucy.
+Four daughters survived childhood, Elizabeth (Betsy), Mary (Polly), Ann (Nancy), and Lucy.
 Her father educated her and her sisters at home.
 Carrington believed in the importance of education for women and she read books on a wide-range of subjects.

 She describes her recollections of education in a letter to her sister Nancy in 1807:

 Thus did our dear father devote himself to us and pursue every means in his power to give us instruction at a time when girls in our country were simply taught to read and write at twenty-five pounds and a load of wool per year...
 Such attentions as we experienced were without parallel.